judahben149/judahben149/README.md

 - I'm an Android Developer with a passion for creating robust and user-friendly mobile applications.

-- I'm really interested in knowing how things work, like really.
+- I'm really interested in knowing how things actually work, like really!

-- Find out about my experience on [my LinkedIn](https://www.linkedin.com/in/judahben149)

 <h3 align="left">Connect with me:</h3>